 Having trouble deciding between graduate school and the Peace Corps?
-You can do both when you enroll in the Peace Corps Master International (MI) Program at North Carolina Agricultural and Technical State University (N.C.
+You can do both when you enroll in the Peace Corps Master’s International (MI) Program at North Carolina Agricultural and Technical State University (N.C.
 A&T).
-Students in the MI program complete their classroom work at N.C.
+Students in the program complete their classroom work at N.C.
 A&T, then spend two years overseas as Peace Corps volunteers.

-- MS Agricultural Education
+- M.S.
+Agricultural Education

 Admission requirements include a 2.65 GPA on a scale of 4.0 and a baccalaureate degree from an accredited institution.
-A pplicants may be admitted to the master’s degree program on a provisional basis if the record of undergraduate preparation reveals deficiencies that can be removed near the beginning of graduate study.
+Applicants may be admitted to the master’s degree program on a provisional basis if the record of undergraduate preparation reveals deficiencies that can be removed near the beginning of graduate study.
 GRE scores are not required for admission.

 About N.C.
 A&T

 John Paul Owens

 MI Program Coordinator

-|Mail: 145 Carver Hall
+Room 145 Carver Hall